snuids/ElasticSupervisor/README.md

 # ElasticSupervisor
 An Elastic Search health statistics generator.

-The application polls the cluster and nodes health and store the results in an configurable index.
+The application polls the cluster and nodes health and stores the results in an configurable index.

 Environment variables: